top of page

 Native.
 Not threatened.

 As with some other rushes, the Māori name for this species is lumped together under Wīwī.
-In this Ramsar site, it is the most common species, but in the salt marsh area it endures competition, some native, some exotic and frequently only encountered infrequently.
+In this Ramsar site, it is the most common species, but in the salt marsh area it endures competition, some native, some exotic and is only encountered infrequently.

 There are presently none of these plants in the Dune Garden, but it is found in ephemeral dune wetlands at a number of points along this coast and is widespread throughout Aotearoa New Zealand in various saltwater habitats.

 It is also found throughout Australia, Southern Africa and South America and because the stems are fibrous they are used by indigenous Australians and the Zulu people of South African to make sleeping mats, baskets and crafts.
 Even in some areas, fishing line.
+Because of this usefulness, it is cultivated and managed to ensure a regular supply.

-Because of its usefulness, it is cultivated and managed to ensure a regular supply.
-Little used here as Harakeke/New Zealand Flax is a readily available fibre and has a greater range of uses because of its larger size and strength.
+Little used here in Aotearoa New Zealand as the endemic Harakeke/New Zealand Flax is a readily available fibre and has a greater range of uses because of its larger size and superior strength.

 iNaturalist-Juncus kraussii

-NZPCN-juncus kraussii australiensis
+NZPCN-Juncus kraussii australiensis

 Purua Grass Bolboschoenus caldwellii